-The twenty-seven (27) patented mining claims that comprise Conquest's Alexander Property do not require any annual minimum expenditure, other than nominal property taxes.
+Conquest's twenty-seven (27) patented mining claims comprising the Alexander Property do not require any annual minimum expenditure, other than nominal property taxes.

-Conquest's exploration activities on the Alexander project to date are summarized in a Technical Report dated November 21, 2012 which is available under the Company's profile at www.sedar.com.
-Recommendations for continued exploration are proposed in that Report.
+The Company's successful exploration highlights on the Alexander project were summarized in a Technical Report dated November 21, 2012, and is available www.sedar.com.
+Exploration recommended in that Technical Report include: